drnic/ruby-tmbundle/README.md

 The TextMate bundle that first appeared in the famous "Rails 15 minute video."
 This is it, many years later.

+This fork adds support for [MiniTest](http://github.com/seattlerb/minitest) which is the new standard testing library in Ruby 1.9.

 Installation
 ============